 You also need to let the gluten hydrate before you start kneading.
 This is important for the gluten to develop properly.
 This will also soften the strands, making it easier to knead the dough.

-You can introduce what’s called “autolyse” to your baking to hydrate the gluten before you start kneading.
-All you need to do is to combine the ingredients and leave the dough to hydrate for 15-30 minutes before kneading.
+All you need to do is combining the ingredients and leave the dough to hydrate for 20-30 minutes before kneading.
 This short rest gives the flour enough time to hydrate.
 During this time, the gluten will start to develop and the amylase enzymes will start turning starch into sugars, giving the yeast a headstart.
 This will make a nice, extensible, and stretchy dough.

 Kneading